slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"To know the road ahead, ask those coming back."
 -- vox populi*

 Feedback from mentors accelerates improvement.

 Even if you don’t grasp their logic, they can point you to the right door.
 Never take criticism from people you wouldn’t seek advice from.
 Be generous and share your strengths.
 Impact the world.
 When you teach, you do something useful.
 When you do research, most days you don’t.
 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you don’t owe them anything.

+Look for the «silver medalist».
+He has more availability, and sometimes, a better attitude than «the golden child».
+A paid mentor isn’t a mentor, it’s a salesperson.

 > *"He who asks is a fool for five minutes, but he who does not ask remains a fool forever." (...)
 "I’d rather have criticism from a genius than praise from an idiot." (...)
-"Do not teach a starving man to fish."
+"Do not teach a starving man to fish." (...)
+"A society grows great when old men plant trees whose shade they know they shall never sit in."
 -- vox populi*

+> *"When the student is ready the teacher appears.
+When the student is truly ready the teacher disapeers."
+-- Lao Tzu [-571]*

+> *"Those who know do.
+Those that understand teach."
+-- Aristotle [-384]*

 > *"Time is a great teacher, but unfortunately it kills all its students."
 -- Hector Berlioz [1803]*

+> *"One repays a teacher badly if one remains only a pupil."
+-- Friedrich Nietzsche [1844]*

 > *"A critic is a legless man who teaches running."
 -- Channing Pollock [1880]*